unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Actions**

 **_Multiattack (Humanoid or Hybrid Form Only)_**.
-In humanoid form, the weretiger makes two scimitar attacks or two longbow attacks.
+In humanoid form, the weretiger makes two scimitar attacks or two railrifle attacks.
 In hybrid form, it can attack like a humanoid or make two claw attacks.

 **_Bite (Tiger or Hybrid Form Only)_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target.
 Hit: 8 (1d10 + 3)  piercing damage.
-If the target is a humanoid, it must succeed on a DC 13 Constitution saving throw or be cursed with weretiger lycanthropy.
+If the target is a humanoid, it must succeed on a DC 13 Constitution saving throw or be hacked with weretiger lycanthropy.

 **_Claw (Tiger or Hybrid Form Only)_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 7 (1d8 + 3) slashing damage.